Types of Resources

 Reliable Cancer Resources

 LIVESTRONG Cancer Navigation Services offers assistance to anyone affected by cancer, including the person diagnosed, loved ones, caregivers and friends.
 The program provides information about fertility risks and preservation options, treatment choices, health literacy and matching to clinical trials.
 Emotional support services, peer-to-peer matching and assistance with financial, employment and insurance issues are also available.
-To provide these services, LIVESTRONG has partnered with several organizations including Imerman Angels, Navigate Cancer Foundation, Patient Advocate Foundation and EmergingMed.
+To provide these services, LIVESTRONG has partnered with several organizations including Imerman Angels, Navigate Cancer Foundation and Patient Advocate Foundation.

 Navigate Cancer Foundation a LIVESTRONG partner, works with you and your loved ones.
 They answer questions about your type of cancer.
 Nurses will explain medical records and scans to you.
 They can also help you find qualified health care providers to get another medical opinion.